TravelModellingGroup/Documentation/tmg-documentation/2.0/tmgtoolbox2_emme/tools/Convert/ConvertBetweenNCSScenarios.md

 #### Old NCS Scenario:
 This is the original network scenario
 #### New NCS Scenario:
-The new network scenario where the NCS conversion will happen on
+The location where the converted scenario will be stored in
 #### Station Centroid File CSV File Location:
 Csv file with the station centroid data
 #### Zone Centroid CSV File Location: